Skip to main content

 Especially for growing businesses:

-• 10–30 cost codes is usually plenty
+• 10–30 cost codes per cost centre is usually plenty

 • You can always add more later

-• Removing or merging later is painful
+• Removing or merging codes later is painful

 Golden rule:

-Cost Centres
+Cost Centres (Predefined)

-Cost Codes
+Cost Codes (Added to Project Stages)

 • Labour – Technician

-• Equipment – Vehicle
+• Equipment – Testing Tools

-• Track profitability per job
+• Track profitability per project

-• Compare labour efficiency across jobs
+• Compare labour efficiency across stages

 Common Mistakes to Avoid

-❌ Creating hundreds of cost codes “just in case”
+❌ Adding cost codes “just in case”

 ❌ Changing cost code meaning mid-project